bleuchtang/sunxi-debian/README.md

 umount /media/usb
 ```

+You can now connect to your box via ssh.
 Default root password is _olinux_.
-After first connection on you box run depmod
+After your first connection on you box you should run depmod to build moddep
-to build moddep file.
+file.

 ```shell
 ssh root@mybox